-If any rental payments in respect of a leased immovable property are due and payable, but unpaid, the lessor of the leased property has a hypothec (an encumbrance giving a creditor a security interest in any movable property of the debtor which is on the leased property), unless the contrary is agreed.
-The hypothec provides the lessor with a real right of security, permitting the lessor to attach and execute the lessee's property to satisfy payment of the rental arrears.
+If any rental payments in respect of a leased immovable property are due and payable, but unpaid, the lessor of the leased property has a hypothec (an encumbrance giving a creditor a security interest in any movable property of the debtor that is on the leased property), unless the contrary is agreed.
+The hypothec provides the lessor with a real right of security, permitting the lessor to attach and execute the lessee՚s property to satisfy payment of the rental arrears.

 Security over an aircraft can only be effected by a deed of mortgage in the prescribed form under the Recognition of Rights in Aircraft Act, 1993, as stipulated in the Mortgaging of Aircraft Regulations, 1997.

 An international interest in an aircraft can be registered on the International Registry.
 The Convention on International Interests in Mobile Equipment 2001 (Cape Town Convention) and the Protocol to the Convention on International Interests in Mobile Equipment on Matters Specific to Aircraft Equipment 2001 were promulgated as law in South Africa by the Convention on International Interests in Mobile Equipment Act, 2007.
 As a result, an international interest in an aircraft can be enforced by third-party creditors where the aircraft is located in South Africa.